 Reaction & Thoughts:

-I’m not sure now, but when I was growing up, Plath’s (only) novel was a must-read for teenage girls.
-I’m really surprised that this is the very first, and only (so far), film adaptation of the 1963 book.
+I’m not sure now, but when I was growing up, American poet Sylvia Plath’s (only) novel, The Bell Jar, was a must-read book for teenage girls.
+It’s sad to think that this is the very first and only (so far) film adaptation of the 1963 book.
+Even sadder, this movie version of the classic book is a mess, tainting the legacy of Plath’s legendary story.

-Marilyn Hassett does as pretty job in a very difficult role.
+Marilyn Hassett does as pretty good job in a difficult role.
 She’s no Meryl Streep, but she is convincing enough as the troubled Esther.
-Peerce’s unimaginative direction leaves Hassett to her own devices and I thought she had pretty good instincts.
+Although Hassett’s then husband Peerce’s unimaginative direction leaves Hassett to her own devices, I thought she had pretty good instincts.
+Hassett tries, but nothing can save such an ill-conceived movie.

-Hassett was surrounded by a terrific cast.
-Julie Harris (East of Eden) plays Ether’s mother, Anne Jackson (The Shining) plays a psychiatrist, and Barbara Barrie (Breaking Away) plays a chic magazine editor.
-Jameson Parker (TV’s Simon & Simon) makes his film debut as Esther’s on/off boyfriend.
+Hassett gets some help from the terrific supporting cast.
+Julie Harris (Elia Kazan’s East of Eden) is excellent as Ether’s controlling mother.
+Anne Jackson (Stanley Kubrick’s The Shining) plays a psychiatrist, and Barbara Barrie (Breaking Away) plays a chic magazine editor.
+I did think that Jameson Parker (TV’s Simon & Simon), who plays Hassett’s on and off boyfriend, had absolutely zero chemistry with Hassett.

 Conclusions & Final Thoughts: